Hometown: Munich, Germany

-On one of the season’s final flights back from South America, Balla would recall another yet momentous event:
+On the Hindenburg’s next-to-last flight back from South America during the 1936 season, Balla would recall another yet momentous event:

 On the evening of the second day, we were told that on our homeward flight we would meet up with the Graf Zeppelin over the ocean.
 Everyone now waited eagerly for this encounter.
 Suddenly we saw a tiny light appear off the port bow, which grew bigger and bigger.
 From the ship, we saw nothing yet because of the darkness.
 Soon, however, there were more and more lights, and now we flew past each other about 300 meters apart.
 I leapt for the light switches and turned them on and off several times to convey our greetings.
 Immediately, the people on the Graf Zeppelin went with the same tactic and blinked across at us.
 We flew a few circles around our sister ship, and they did likewise.
 This unique meeting so far from home lasted maybe 10 minutes, and then each ship resumed its original course, one toward Brazil, and the other toward Frankfurt.